ConnorDong/Shopify/README.md

 Can delete an item.
 Can add a new item.

-The additional feature is pushing a button export product data to a CSV.
+The additional feature is pushing a button to export product data to a CSV.
 A new window will pop out and allow the user to download the CSV file.

 ## Setup Instructions